The CompTIA Certification Path Explained

 Infrastructure

 The infrastructure pathway builds on the certifications you earn in core skills.
-This tract adds Server+ or Linux+, followed by Cloud+.
-The infrastructure pathway also has stackable certificates to help you demonstrate the combination of your skills.
-For example, you could earn your CompTIA Systems Support Specialist certification stacking A+ and Linux+.
-Stackable infrastructure certificates include:
+It adds Server+ or Linux+, followed by Cloud+.
+This pathway also has stackable certifications to help you demonstrate your skill combination.
+For example, you could earn your CompTIA Systems Support Specialist certification by stacking A+ and Linux+.
+Stackable infrastructure certifications include:

 • CompTIA Systems Support Specialist (A+ / Linux+)